| Sign Up to the Register |

 - The proposed name must be no more than 200 characters in length.

-- You must be able to demonstrate a clear association with the proposed name.
+- You must be able to demonstrate a personal association with the proposed name.
 You must therefore explain fully why you have chosen the proposed name and explain your association with it.

 - If you are applying to register a tartan on behalf of a third party, whether an individual, clan, corporation, place, regiment or other body, you must provide evidence of your authority to use their name for the tartan.